the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Several new beliefs for more diverse religion customization along with buffs for a few of the weaker beliefs.
 However, several of the more powerful beliefs in base DeCiv Redux have been nerfed.

-- Tile improvement adjustments: The overpowered Settlement GI has been toned down somewhat - it no longer triggers a Culture Bomb.
-Tree Plantations can now be built on Hills and Swamps after discovering the appropriate tech, provided they're not on Desert or Permafrost.
+- Tile improvement adjustments:
+  - Settlements no longer trigger a Culture Bomb.
+  - Tree Plantations can now be built on Hills and Swamps after discovering the appropriate tech, provided they're not on Desert or Permafrost.

 ## TODO:

 - Restore the traditional Science Victory.

-- Revise the policy tree to bring down the obscene power of half of the policies (starting three, Rationalism, Constitution, Monopoly) and make the other half actually worth taking.
+- Overhaul the policy tree to bring down the obscene power of half of the policies (starting three, Rationalism, Constitution, Monopoly) and make the other half actually worth taking.

 - Add more new factions and City-States, along with more new unique units and buildings for the existing factions, and adjust the unique abilities of some of the existing factions.